kalosar/noumenon/README.md

 Live [preview](https://xivapi-sdk.netlify.app/) of the documentation site.
 See the [documentation](./docs) folder for more details.

+## THIS IS A WIP
+First test version is yet to be released.
+When it is ready it will be released under npm package name [nxiv](https://www.npmjs.com/package/nxiv)

 ## Recomended VS Code setup

 ### Extensions